Penny Toler

 Virginia Marlita "Penny" Toler (born March 24, 1966) is an American basketball executive and former player who served most recently as the general manager of the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
-Toler holds the distinction of scoring the first basket in WNBA history.
+Toler holds the distinction of scoring the first field-goal and the first free throw in WNBA history.

+As of 2025, Toler is one of three players to have their jersey retired by the Sparks, the others being Lisa Leslie and Candace Parker.

 College years

-Toler began her college career at San Diego State, sat out a year, and then transferred to Long Beach State, where she became an All-American basketball player.
+Toler began her college career with the San Diego State Aztecs, joining a squad led by Tina Hutchinson.
+Toler then sat out a year after transferring to Long Beach State, where she became an All-American.
 During her career Long Beach State made it to the Final Four twice, in 1987 and 1988.
 Toler was considered one of the best ever collegiate players under future Hall of Fame coach Joan Bonvicini.
 In 1995 she was inducted into the Long Beach State Athletic Hall of Fame.